Controlled Comparison of Simulated Hemodynamics across Tricuspid and Bicuspid Aortic Valves: Methods

 Since the patch of leaflet is arbitrary, the integrals can be dropped.
 This process gave the following system of partial differential equations for equilibrium of the leaflets:

 The equations \eqref{eq_eqns} have three components and five unknowns, and so are not closed.
 To close them we temporarily specified that

 The values $\alpha,\beta,a,b$ are tunable free parameters that are not required to be constants.
 The parameters $\alpha, \beta$ specify the maximum tension that each fiber can achieve.
 The parameters $a,b$ can be tuned to influence spacing of fibers and achieve realistic gross morphology in the closed configuration of the valve.
 Equations \eqref{dec_tension} are not meant to represent a physical constitutive law, rather they provided a way to arrive at a closed configuration for the valve and the heterogeneous tensions it supported in its loaded state without specifying either a reference configuration or physical constitutive law.
+Based on preliminary experiments in prior work \cite{kaiser2019modeling}, we expect the leaflet geometry to be fairly insensitive to the specific functional form of equations \eqref{dec_tension}, and that other smooth functions varying from zero to the maximum allowed tension would work similarly.
+The emergent leaflet geometry, however, depends strongly on the selected coefficients.

 Incorporating the tensions \eqref{dec_tension}, the equilibrium equations \eqref{eq_eqns} were discretized with centered finite differences.
 Let $\mathbf X^{j,k}$ denote an arbitrary node in the discretized leaflets.
 The nonlinear system of equations that corresponded to this node was given